 Comprehensive Dog & Cat Dental Care

-Routine dental care is a critical component of cats' and dogs' oral and overall health, but most Brighton pets don't get the oral hygiene care they need to keep their teeth and gums healthy and strong.
+Routine veterinary dentistry care is a critical component of cats' and dogs' oral and overall health, but most Brighton pets don't get the oral hygiene care they need to keep their teeth and gums healthy and strong.

 At Horizon Veterinary Clinic, we provide complete dental care for your pet, including basics such as dental exams, teeth cleanings, and polishing, to dental x-rays and surgeries.

 We also make a point of providing dental health education to pet owners about home dental care for their pets.
-Visiting our Brighton animal hospital for a dental appointment is like a trip to the dentist for your dog or cat.
+Visiting our clinic for a dental appointment is like a trip to the dentist for your dog or cat.

 Dental Surgery in Brighton